BSteffaniak/McDannaldLab/instructions/README.md

 Creating a new page
 ===================

- * Open the scripts/pages.js script
+ * Open the scripts/pages.js script in a text editor
  * Copy one of the existing page elements (pay close attention to the commas between them)
  * Remove the css property
  * Update the url property to reflect where you want the page to be.
 Make sure there is no extension to the url (no .html)